-At some random day, things would look like in the previous picture, the Earth and Venus are orbiting the Sun without noticing each other.
+At some random day, things would look like in the Image 1, the Earth and Venus are orbiting the Sun without noticing each other.
 In such a day, if we call Alice, an astronomer living in Svalbard (Norway), and we ask him about his observations, he will tell us that Venus is somewhere in the sky, far away from the Sun.

-But then, at some point, after some days have passed and the planets have moved around, things may look as in this other picture:
+But then, at some point, after some days have passed and the planets have moved around, things may look as in Image 2: